NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson01_reference_genomes.md

 # DO NOT RUN - I have already downloaded this file for us
 $ wget https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_47/gencode.v47.primary_assembly.annotation.gtf.gz
 ```

+**IMPORTANT NOTE:** Due to differences in formatting and gene/chromosome names between versions and consortia, it is recommended you use GTFs and FASTAs from the SAME version and SAME provider (i.e. ENCODE) for analyses.

 ## The GTF Format